SatsumaLabs/react-native-typed-navigation/README.md

 // Recommended on screens where exiting them might discard unsaved data.
 closeBackButton: OptionsTopBar

-// Semitransparent background and fade-in animation for a lighegox-style modal dialog
+// Semitransparent background and fade-in animation for a lightbox-style modal dialog
 modalLightBox: Options;
 ```